 Montessori Preschool in Greenwich

-If you are looking for a Montessori program in Greenwich for your child then you should look into Whitby School.
-Whitby School is a Montessori preschool in Greenwich that takes children as young 18 months.
-And you can actually keep your child there until 8th grade!
+If you are looking for a Montessori preschool in Greenwich for your child then you should look into Whitby School.
+Whitby School is a Montessori preschool in Greenwich that takes children as young as 18 months.
+And you can actually keep your child at Whitby until 8th grade!
 The only thing is, Whitby is not cheap, it’s one of the more expensive Greenwich preschools.

 Language Immersion Preschools in Greenwich, CT